Orbital angular momentum in the pion and kaon: rest-frame and light-front: NG bosons via the Bethe-Salpeter equation

 where $\Gamma_5(k;Q)$ is the BS amplitude (amputated BSWF); $Q$ is the meson total momentum, $Q^2 = -m_{\mathsf 5}^2$, $m_{\mathsf 5}$ is the meson mass; $k$ is the relative momentum between the valence quark, $f$, and antiquark, $\bar g$, whose properties specify the character of the system; $k_\eta = k+\eta Q$, $k_{\bar\eta} = k-(1-\eta) Q$, $0\leq \eta \leq 1$; and ${\mathpzc g}_{i=1,2,3,4}$ are Dirac matrices, defined implicitly by comparing Eqs.\,\eqref{XOAM}, \eqref{XOAM2}.
 For $m_f = m_g$, it is useful to choose $\eta=1/2$; then, $E_{\mathsf 5}, F_{\mathsf 5}, G_{\mathsf 5}, H_{\mathsf 5}$ in Eq.\,\eqref{Eq1b} are even functions of $k\cdot Q$. }

 Considering the rest-frame projection of the BSWF in Eq.\,\eqref{BSWF}, one finds \cite{Bhagwat:2006xi, Krassnigg:2009zh} that ${\cal E}_{\mathsf 5}, {\cal F}_{\mathsf 5}$ correspond to $S$-wave, whereas ${\cal G}_{\mathsf 5}, {\cal H}_{\mathsf 5}$ are $P$-wave components.
 (These associations are signalled by the appearance of $k$ in the second line of Eq.\,\eqref{XOAM}.)
 In contrast, regarding light-front wave functions (LFWFs), as discussed in Sect.\,\ref{Sec4} below, ${\cal F}_{\mathsf 5}$, ${\cal G}_{\mathsf 5}$ express zero OAM between the valence quasiparticle constituents and ${\cal H}_{\mathsf 5}$ generates the OAM unity component.
 The remaining term, ${\cal E}_{\mathsf 5}$, does not contribute to the leading-twist LFWF.
-These remarks highlight the frame dependence of OAM.
+These remarks highlight the frame dependence of OAM. (\emph{N.B}.
+In light-front quantisation, with $\hat z$, the $z$-direction, taken to define the light-front, both $J$ and $J_z=\ell_z+{\mathpzc s}_z$ are kinematic operators \cite{Coester:1992cg}.
+Hence, the $J=0$ pseudoscalar meson LFWF has two components: $\ell_z=0,{\mathpzc s}=0$ and $\ell_z=\pm 1,{\mathpzc s}=\mp 1$; see Eq.\,\eqref{EqLFWF} below.
+Consequently, pseudoscalar meson light-front OAM may be directly linked with the helicity of the dof.
+In contrast, rest-frame OAM deals with eigenvalues of the dof $\vec{\ell}$.)

 In Eq.\,\eqref{BSWF}, $S_{\{f,g\}=\{l, s\}}$ is the $2$-point Schwinger function (propagator) associated with the valence quasiparticle dof in the bound-state, with $l=u$ or $d$:

 The vector part of the dressed-quark self-energy, $A_{l,s}(q^2)$, becomes uniformly closer to unity as the quark current mass is increased, whereas the scalar part, $B_{l,s}(q^2)$, increases uniformly in magnitude at the same time \cite[Fig.\,2.5]{Roberts:2021nhw}, \cite[Fig.\,3]{Bhagwat:2003vw}. $M_{l,s}(q^2)$ is the dressed-quark mass function \cite{Politzer:1976tv}, which is renormalisation group invariant in a multiplicatively renormalisable theory.